bunions1/trackif-etl/README.md

 ###Import raw data tables

 For each of 3 data files we downloaded, we imported the data into staging tables.
-We use varchar as the prefered datatype for all columns.
+We use varchar as the preferred datatype for all columns.
 We can munge data and convert to more specific types in a later step.

-#####First raw_ip_city table
+#####raw_ip_city table - dbip-city-2015-02.csv.gz

 This dataset provides the mapping from ip address to a geographical name.
 This datafile is a simple csv file we can import with the copy command from psql